GCC15/bilibili-captcha/README.md

 Weak_confidence is a boolean variable indicating whether we are only weakly confident about the partition.
 It is not relevant here because the variable force_partition is set to be false.

-Now suppose we want to test whether a captcha fetched from bilibili.com is correct for n times, we can
+Now suppose we want to test whether a CAPTCHA fetched from bilibili.com is correct for n times, we can

     import time